Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Example 3: My Experience With Avoidance Negotiation

-Negotiation styles are a very important variable to master to achieve great deal results.
+Negotiation styles are a very important variable to master to achieve a great deal of results.
 Your ultimate deal will be determined by how skilled you are as a negotiator.
 The more skilled you are in using different styles, the more the other party will be drawn to settle close to your ideal outcome and closer to their limit.

 Your selection of negotiation style should depend on your personality and the results of your earlier research on the styles that will probably be used by your counterpart.
 Getting to recognize the different negotiation styles will help you to negotiate way more efficiently!
 It’s important to know how and when to use particular styles to get more of what you want from the negotiation.

-“In my time as a Procurement Manager, I had to deal with 1500 different products delivered by 70 suppliers every year.
+In my time as a Procurement Manager, I had to deal with 1500 different products delivered by 70 suppliers every year.
 Suppliers were traditionally better equipped; most account managers that I had been dealing with, only had to focus on one customer and thus the negotiator: me.
 This led to what I call, the knowledge gap.
 They had way more time to prepare for negotiations.
 Most of them kept detailed notes on my negotiation style, likes and dislikes, interests, family details, and so on.
 In general, they were in a better position to choose the most appropriate style to approach me in the upcoming negotiation.

 My advantage, on the other hand, was the fact that I was negotiating all day & year: that experience leveraged the knowledge gap mostly: I practiced a full year with changing styles & using tactics.
-This helped me to have one important skill in any negotiation: I was not predictable.”
+This helped me to have one important skill in any negotiation: I was not predictable.

 Some of the instances where you can use this particular negotiation style are as follows: